 With PT software used to prepare for exams, you can set up Telnet on a Router and access the Router from computers in the work environment.

-The most significant benefit of enabling Telnet or SSH protocol is that there is no need to make a console connection to the Router.
+The most significant benefit of enabling the Telnet or SSH protocol is that there is no need to make a console connection to the Router.
 This way, you can easily access and manage the Router over the local network via Telnet.

 Follow the steps below to configure Telnet for the Router.